daronphang/coding_resources/GO/pointers.md

 ### Basics
 A variable that is used to store the memory address of another variable (in hexadecimal format).
 Also termed as special variables.
+Pointers declared on types and variables are slightly different.

 ```
 *operator   Dereferencing operator used to declare pointer variable and access the value stored in address
+*type       Type description that means to work with a pointer to that type
 &operator   Used to return the address of variable or to access the address of a variable to a pointer
 ```